Alfred Krauss (officer): Military career

 On 27 May 1915, after Italy entered the war, he was appointed Chief of Staff of the newly formed Southwest Front on the Isonzo.
 In February 1916 he changed to the Army Group of Field Marshal Archduke Eugen in Bolzano in the same position.
 In May 1916 he was significantly involved in the offensive in South Tyrol, but the planned breakthrough over the plateau of the seven municipalities did not succeed in full after initial successes in the Asiago area and had to be canceled in mid-June after Italian counter-attacks and the Brusilov offensive.

 In mid-March 1917 Krauss became the commander of the I. Corps, which at that time was deployed in the 7th Army under General of the Infantry Hermann Kövess in the Carpathian Mountains.
 On 1 August 1917 he was promoted to General of the Infantry.
 In mid-September 1917, his large unit moved to Italy and was subordinated to the newly established German 14th Army as the right wing and made available for the counter-offensive in the Battle of Caporetto.
 On 24 and 25 October 1917 the I. Corps broke through the Italian front at Flitsch and reached the new front section at Feltre and Monte Grappa, where the new "Belluno Corps Group" was established.
 General Krauss took over the supreme command of the Austro-Hungarian Eastern Army on 16 May 1918, and was also in command of the occupied territories in Ukraine.
 After the end of the war, Krauss was retired on 1 December 1918.
-For his services, Krauss received, among other things, the Order of the Iron Crown 1st Class, the Grand Cross of the Order of Leopold and the Pour le Mérite on 12 November 1917.
+For his services, Krauss received, among other decorations, the Order of the Iron Crown 1st Class, the Grand Cross of the Order of Leopold and the Pour le Mérite on 12 November 1917.

-In 1920 he became leader of the National Association of German Officers in Vienna.
+Post-military life

-From 1927 until his death in 1938 Krauss was one of the editors of the Pan-German and National Socialist magazine Deutschlands Erneuerung, which was founded in 1917 and which appeared continuously until 1944.
+In 1920, Krauss became leader of the National Association of German Officers in Vienna.
+From 1927 until his death in 1938, he was one of the editors of the Pan-German and National Socialist magazine Deutschlands Erneuerung, which was founded in 1917 and which appeared continuously until 1944.

-On 1 April 1938 Krauss was granted the right to wear the German uniform with the insignia of rank of a general of the infantry; from this point until his death in the same year Krauss sat as a member of the Reichstag.
+On 1 April 1938, following the Anschluss with Nazi Germany, Krauss was granted the right to wear a uniform with the insignia of rank of a German general of the infantry.
+From this point until his death in September of the same year, Krauss sat as a member of the Reichstag.
 His mandate was then taken over by Hanns Albin Rauter.
-In the SA he achieved the rank of brigade leader.
-On 3 June 1938 Krauss and his wife Ida Krauss were personally received by Adolf Hitler in Berlin.
+In the Sturmabteilung (SA) he achieved the rank of SA-Brigadeführer.
+On 3 June 1938, Krauss and his wife Ida Krauss were personally received by Adolf Hitler in Berlin.

 He died in Bad Goisern am Hallstättersee in 1938.